-Pipe Diameter DN Minimum Gap
+Minimum Gap (mm)

-(mm) (mm)

-Up to 225 0.3
+0.3

-280 to 450 0.5
+0.5

-500 to 630 0.6
+0.6

-710 to 900 0.7
+0.7

-1000 and above 1.0
+1.0

 7.4.6 Welding

 Each butt fusion joint shall be identified with the operator's registration number and date welded, applied in a legible and durable form.
 Individual joint details shall be recorded on the log sheet (refer appendices for a log sheet example).